blueyed/pytest/doc/en/warnings.rst

 ``@pytest.mark.filterwarnings``
 -------------------------------

+You can use the
+:ref:`@pytest.mark.filterwarnings decorator <pytest.mark.filterwarnings ref>`
-You can use the ``@pytest.mark.filterwarnings`` to add warning filters to specific test items, allowing you to have finer control of which warnings should be captured at test, class or even module level:
+to add warning filters to specific test items, allowing you to have finer control of which warnings should be captured at test, class or even module level: